Prospective Academic Research Collaborators

 The Emergence and Evolution of Chinese Business Groups: Are Pyramidal Groups Forming? with Dr. Dylan Sutherland, In China’s State Capitalism: Growth and Crisis.
 Naughton, B. & Tsai, K. Cambridge: Cambridge University Press, 2010.

-“China’s Strategies for the Development of the IT Industry---Applying the Scientific Concept of Development” in Hu, Peizhao and Chen, Qilin (editors),the Scientific Concept of Development and the Chinese New Approach to Industrialisation, Xiamen University Press, 2006, 200-215.Conference proceedings
+“China’s Strategies for the Development of the IT Industry---Applying the Scientific Concept of Development” in Hu, Peizhao and Chen, Qilin (editors),the Scientific Concept of Development and the Chinese New Approach to Industrialisation, Xiamen University Press, 2006, 200-215.Conference proceedings and invited talks

 “Exploring and Explaining the Extent of Diversification in Chinese Business Groups During Globalisation”, The 19th Chinese Economic Association (UK) Annual Conference China's Three Decades of Economic Reform (1978-2008), Organised by East Asian Institute, the Department of East Asian and Middle Eastern Studies, University of Cambridge and Sponsored by the Education Section of the Chinese Embassy, 1 - 2 April 2008, University of Cambridge